Raiondesu/vuse-rx/README.md

 ## What is this?

-`vuse-rx` is a bridge between vue 3 and rxjs: it connects reactive states and refs with observables and subjects in a way that enforces separation of concerns and drastically reduces the amount of boilerplate code.
+`vuse-rx` is a bridge between Vue 3 and RxJS: it connects reactive states and refs with observables and subjects in a way that enforces separation of concerns and drastically reduces the amount of boilerplate code.